ToadNetwork/Docs/products/launchpad/token-presale.md

 Launch your own token on PADSwap via a presale.
 {% endembed %}

-{% hint style="warning" %}
-The following information is preliminary and subject to change!
-{% endhint %}

 ## Invest in a Project

 The following guide walks you through the process of buying a token in presale on PADSwap: